pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

         pywbemcli -n myconn class enumerate CIM_Foo -n interop

     Options:
       -d, --deep-inheritance        Include the complete subclass hierarchy of the requested classes in the result set.
+Default:
-Default: Do not include subclasses.
+                                    Do not include subclasses.
       -l, --local-only              Do not include superclass properties and methods in the returned class(es).
-Default: Include
+Default:
-                                 superclass properties and methods.
+                                    Include superclass properties and methods.
-      --no-qualifiers            Do not include qualifiers in the returned class(es).
+      --nq, --no-qualifiers         Do not include qualifiers in the returned class(es).
 Default: Include qualifiers.
-      -c, --include-classorigin  Include class origin information in the returned class(es).
-Default: Do not include class origin information.
+      --ico, --include-classorigin  Include class origin information in the returned class(es).
+Default: Do not include
+                                    class origin information.
-      -o, --names-only           Retrieve only the object paths (names).
-Default:
+      --no, --names-only            Retrieve only the object paths (names).
-                                 Retrieve the complete objects including object
+                                    Default: Retrieve the complete objects
-                                 paths.
+                                    including object paths.
       -n, --namespace NAMESPACE     Namespace to use for this command, instead of the default namespace of the connection.
-      -S, --summary              Show only a summary (count) of the objects.
+      -s, --summary                 Show only a summary (count) of the objects.
       -h, --help                    Show this message and exit.

 .. _`pywbemcli class find --help`: